JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

    >
    {type="note"}

-2. In Android Studio, create a new project from the version control: `https://github.com/KaterinaPetrova/kmm-integrate-into-existing-app`.
+2. In Android Studio, create a new project from the version control: `https://github.com/KaterinaPetrova/kmm-integrate-into-existing-app` (TODO LINK).

-    > You can create a similar application yourself using the **Login Activity** template for a new project with some modifications.
+    > You can create a similar application yourself using the **Login Activity** template for a new project with some modifications (TODO LINK).
     >
     {type="note"}